mixelpixel/CRUDe_blog/README.md

 - How to enable image uploading.

 ## Installing Devise Gem
-1. Add Devise gem to your Gemfile:
+1. Add Devise gem to your Gemfile.
+2. `bundle install`
+3. `rails g devise:install`
+4.